Client Approval

 Why client approval matters

-• Protects the relationship: Both sides agree on what was delivered
+• Protects the relationship: Both sides agree on what was delivered and when

 Types of approval in web projects

-• Staging approval: Green light that the built site matches expectations
+• Staging approval: Green light that the built site matches expectations and functions correctly

 • Launch approval: Final confirmation to push to production